splynx/docs/files/en/networking/authentication_of_customers/mikrotik_wireless_acl_auth/mikrotik_wireless_acl_auth.md

 ------------

 On **Splynx** side, make the next configuration steps:

-In our case, Splynx can connect each of the APs as a router over the network and add these rules via API to the Wireless ACL.
-Each AP can authorize the real services of the customers to access the Internet or it can be just added as a free service to block customer by the Wireless ACL.

 3. Create a new Internet tariff for Mikrotik: Wireless ACL to prevent any possible issues: